openstack/freezer/README.rst

                             Set the SQL Server configuration file where freezer retrieve the sql server instance.
 Following is an example of config file: instance = <db-instance>
-      --vssadmin            Create a backup using a snapshot on windows using vssadmin.
-Options are: True and False, default is True --command COMMAND     Command executed by exec action --compression {gzip,bzip2,xz}
+      --command COMMAND     Command executed by exec action --compression {gzip,bzip2,xz}
                             compression algorithm to use. gzip is default